 As defined by American psychologist William Herbert Sheldon, your somatotype is your body type.

-In light of this, certain body types like mesomorphs need to be aware of their competitive spirit.
-Body types like ectomorphs may want to work on developing their assertive communication.
+According to Dr. Sheldon, people with mesomorph body types need to be aware of their competitive spirit and ectomorphs may want to work on developing their assertive communication.

-All people are born with a particular body composition and skeletal frame.
-But there are common characteristics that you can identify.
-In fact, you only need 3 somatotypes to group these universal physical traits.
+All people are born with unique body composition and skeletal frames.
+And yet, there are common characteristics that you can identify.
+In fact, there are just 3 somatotypes that group these universal physical traits.

 Here are the features that define ectomorphs, mesomorphs, and endomorphs.

-This can be a plus or a frustration, depending on your fitness goals.
+This can be a blessing or a curse, depending on your fitness goals.

-On the bright side, there are some quick exercises that can help ectos achieve their desired shape.
-Combine that with a great diet and you are bound to build some muscle.
+On the bright side, there are some quick exercises that can help ectomorphs achieve their desired shape.

-You can safely assume that they are born for athletic activities.
-And mesomorphs usually get quick fitness results regardless of their routine.
+Mesomorphs usually get quick results regardless of their fitness routine.

-Imagine a typical NFL lineman and you’ll see what an endomorph looks like.
+Imagine an NFL lineman and you’ll get an idea of what a typical endomorph looks like.

 For example, Marilyn Monroe is a good example of a female endomorph.